Lake Atitlan - nov 2023-sophie knight-185

 Colombia

-Along the Caribbean coast, March brings long bright days to explore Cartagena’s walled historic centre, sail between the Rosario Islands, or hike through the forests and beaches of Tayrona National Park – with significantly fewer visitors than earlier in the season.
+Along the Caribbean coast, March means long bright days to explore Cartagena’s walled historic centre, sail between the Rosario Islands, or hike through the forests and beaches of Tayrona National Park – with significantly fewer visitors than earlier in the season.

 Inland, the hills of the Coffee Region are at their greenest, with coffee fincas in full working mode and clear conditions for hiking.
 Further north, the Andean cloud forests come into their own for walking and birding.